cbrunner/meta-deep-research/replit.md

 - **Synthesizer Prompt**: Prompt template for synthesizing consensus reports (use `{query}` for the original query and `{combined_reports}` for the agent reports)
 - **Show Live Agent Feeds**: Toggle to display real-time streaming updates from each research agent during research
 - **Agent Timeout (minutes)**: Maximum time each research agent is allowed to run before timing out (default: 120 minutes, range: 5-1440 minutes)
+- **Active Research Jobs**: View all currently running research jobs with user email, query preview, and start time.
+Admins can cancel any running job.

 ## Live Agent Status Streaming